nottingham-neuroimaging/7T-visual-code/docs/Readme.md

 - `ProceduralNoiseForObjects` - how to make dynamic noise using GPU (rather than pre-computed images and blitting them).
 Still needs some debugging re ALPHA blending to make it work with background suppression in movie / masked image stimuli
 - `movie_test_{01,02}` - initial movie testing to check that movies can be loaded ok and display on screen. working.

+## Triggering

+Until we have figured out how to use the `DataPixx` for triggering we can rely on the USB reponse box for providng that trigger.

+`KbDemo()` reports the Key "5" from the USB box, so can reuse simple `KbCheck` logic in a tight loop for triggering.

 ## To-dos (some physical)

 - [ ] add a second display for coding (current console room display mirrors projector)